ON-CAMPUS REVIEW COURSE SCHEDULE

 Students are required to answer sample examination questions representing the full scope of physical therapist assistant practice in order to be successful on the actual examination.
 A sample exercise provides students with the opportunity to review relevant academic content and to improve their ability to select good, better, and best options on challenging sample examination questions in selected system and non-system areas.
 By analyzing performance in each of the areas students are able to assess strengths and weaknesses and build on many of the concepts presented earlier in the course.

-Students have the opportunity to focus on answering sample examination questions in each of the four system areas: Musculoskeletal; Neuromuscular and Nervous; Cardiovascular/Pulmonary and Lymphatic; and Other Systems (i.e., Integumentary, Metabolic and Endocrine, Genitourinary, Gastrointestinal, System Interactions).
+Students have the opportunity to focus on answering sample examination questions in each of the four system areas: Musculoskeletal; Neuromuscular and Nervous; Cardiovascular/Pulmonary; and Other Systems (i.e., Integumentary, Metabolic and Endocrine, Genitourinary, Gastrointestinal, Lymphatic, System Interactions).

 Students have the opportunity to focus on answering sample examination questions in each of the two non-system areas: Equipment and Devices, Therapeutic Modalities; and Safety and Protection, Professional Responsibilities, Research.